Clinical Nurse Specialist Programs

 In the CNS programs, students are prepared to influence three spheres: the patient, nursing personnel, and the health-care system, with the primary goal of continuous improvement of patient outcomes and nursing care.
 The focus of the Adult-Gerontology Clinical Nurse Specialist (AG CNS) is advanced theoretical knowledge and practice skills across health care settings, centering on the adult age spectrum.
-A subspecialty Cardiovascular Nursing program can be completed along with the AG CNS program.
 The focus of the Adult-Gerontology Acute Care CNS (AG ACCNS) is advanced theoretical knowledge and practice skills needed to function in increasingly complex acute and/or critical care settings.
 The focus of the Oncology Clinical Nurse Specialist (Oncology CNS) is across the cancer care continuum (genetic screening, primary prevention, acute care and palliative care).
 Oncology CNS students learn a blend of clinical and entrepreneurial skills to lead interdisciplinary, cancer-related teams and to design and implement innovative health care practices.

 MSN Clinical Nurse Specialist (CNS) Specialty Tracks and Curriculum